-A Social Worker acting as an expert witness provides independent, specialist opinion to the Family Court on matters concerning child welfare, safeguarding, and family functioning.
-These experts are typically qualified social workers, registered with Social Work England, and possess extensive post-qualification experience in statutory or independent child and family social work.
+A Social Worker, as an expert witness, gives the Family Court specialist, independent opinion on issues relating to child welfare, safeguarding and family functioning.
+They are usually social workers who have been assessed and registered by the social work regulator, Social Work England, and have a high level of post-qualification experience of statutory or independent child and family social work.

 Social worker expert witnesses are instructed in both public law and private law family proceedings, including: